jkpdinesh/android-client-sdk/README.md

 The BlueJeans Android Software Development Kit (SDK) gives a quick and easy way to bring immersive video-calling experience into your android applications.
 Note that the product is currently in **alpha** phase of its release cycle and is under active development.

+BlueJeans SDK receives individual video streams from each of the video participant in the meeting.
+This provides an enhanced remote video quality experience with the resolution, fps of individual streams better as compared to a single composited stream in the hybrid model.

 ### Features:
 - Audio and Video Permission handling
 - Join, End Meeting